 Dry skin (also called xerosis or xeroderma) is a common culprit for itchiness.
 The skin should contain at least 10 percent water to feel soft and have a normal stretch.
 Anything less, and your body will feel rough and dry.

-Although it’s more common to have dry skin on your legs and feet, don’t be surprised if the outside of your ear itches too.
+Although it’s more common to have dry skin on your legs and feet, it’s possible to have dry skin on your ear too.
 Dry, itchy skin can be caused by anything from the environment to hair products to medications, or simply aging.

-- Magnesium and calcium in hard tap water
+Chemicals: Magnesium and calcium in hard tap water, chlorine in swimming pools

 Ear Dermatitis, Ear Eczema, and Psoriasis

-When your ears itch, it could be a sign that you have an ear infection.
-There are many causes of ear infections.
-Most ear infections come from upper respiratory conditions or moisture in the ear.
+Itchy ears could be a sign that you have an ear infection.
+There are many causes of ear infections, most of which come from upper respiratory conditions or moisture in the ear.

 Ear Wax Buildup

-Occasionally, ear wax can build up in the ear canal.
-This blocks the ear canal, causing the ears to be itchy.
+Occasionally, ear wax can build up in the ear canal, blocking the ear canal and causing the ears to be itchy.
 In severe cases, the wax can become hardened and difficult to remove, which can lead to hearing loss.

 Allergies and Sensitivities

 Some people are allergic to certain substances.
 When touched or eaten, the body's immune system may react.
-This can lead to itchy ear and other symptoms.
+This can lead to itchy ears and other symptoms.

 Insect Bites on the Ear

-Insect bites are another common cause of itchiness in the ear.
-When you get bitten by specific bugs, it’s natural for that area of your body to itch.
+Insect bites are another common cause of itchiness.
+When you are bit by certain bugs, it’s natural for that area of your body to itch.
 If you’re sensitive or allergic to a particular type of bug, your symptoms may be more intense.
 Some of the insects most notorious for itchy bites include: